<img height="1" width="1" src="https://www.facebook.com/tr?id=414339248965737&amp;ev=PageView &amp;noscript=1">

 Mobile Vision Clinics address this problem and ensure efficient clinical trials

 20/20 Onsite offers three mobile care delivery models to help sponsors and CROs access diverse patient populations, expand site reach, and increase enrollment for clinical trials.
-Over the course of three years, we have completed over 1300 assessments in 12 clinical trials across multiple indications.
+We have completed thousands of ophthalmic assessments over dozens of clinical trials across multiple indications.

 Why our Mobile Vision Clinics work